byu-cs-236-classroom-templates/project-3/README.md

 1. The project must be completed individually -- there is no group work.
 1. Project pass-off is on GitHub.
 You will commit your final solution to the `master` branch of your local repository and then push that commit to GitHub.
 Multiple commits, and pushes, are allowed.
 A push triggers a GitHub action that is the auto-grader for pass-off.
 The TAs look at both the result of the auto-grader on GitHub and your code to determine your final score.
 Projects that use iteration instead of tail recursion will not be accepted.
 1. You must pass all integration tests up to, and including, `tests/test_passoff_80.py` to move on to the next project.
 Bucket 80 is the minimum functionality to complete the course.
 1. You must **_"do the math"_** to write positive and negative tests in `tests/test_relation.py` for the following functions in the `Relation` class in `src/project3/relation.py`.
 AI may be used to generate the code for the tests once you **_"do the math"_** for the inputs and outputs and write a few examples for the AI to follow using your inputs and outputs.
+Consider using parameterized tests and try to design your tests using input partitioning using the pattern shown in the Jupyter notebook tutorial.
 See [AI Policy for Project 3](#ai-policy-for-project-3) for details.
     - `intersection`,
     - `project`,
     - `rename`,